Recovery Coaching Is Aftercare Support.

-An alcohol & drug addiction Recovery Coach is a part of an affective treatment plan.
-They ensure someone completing a treatment program is still supported while applying the fundamental recovery mechanisms that will be needed to maintain their recovery.
+An alcohol & drug addiction Recovery Coach (RC) is a part of an effective aftercare treatment plan.
+The RC ensures someone completing a treatment program is still supported while applying the fundamental recovery mechanisms that will be needed to maintain their recovery.
 This support will further develop the client’s independence and connections to a healthy community.

-This mentorship will guide the client through the post-rehab phase and beyond.
+This mentorship will guide the client through the post-rehab phase and into successful independence.

-The Recovery Coach helps the client to bridge the treatment education and therapy, with community resources, and a continuum of care network that will assist in their successful transition.
-With the support of the Recovery Coach the client can begin to create their aftercare plan.
+The RC helps the client to bridge the treatment education and therapy, with community resources, and a continuum of care network that will assist in their successful transition.
+With the support of the RC the client can begin to create their aftercare plan.
 The prompt implementation of this plan is critical and increases the likelihood of their success in recovery.

 After Rehab is a critical time for someone entering a independent life of recovery.
 Therefore, the goal is to build recovery systems and support that will allow the individual to develop their integrity, self-esteem and self-confidence.
 This will greatly improve the odds of success and the likelihood the individual will live a life free from active addiction.

 The choice of recovery coaching philosophy is a personal one, but the fundamentals remain the same, you must be committed and involved.
 Whether it is a 12 Step, or a scientifically based recovery program, we will ensure that the client understands and is adapting the necessary principles in his or her life.
 It is paramount, especially in the 12 step based recovery programs, that an individual or client be given clear and accurate information about how these programs work.
 Often well meaning people can give poor guidance in their efforts to help.
 This can often lead the individual becoming confused and frustrated, ultimately hampering their recovery.
 This is where the Recovery Coach ultimately safeguards the individual from any misguidance.